dank-inc/one-hour-beats/README.md

 ## visual shit

+- need cool clock thing
 - some cool header accents that span the width of the thing. maybe a mic cable? (generative!)
+- fun trippy thing that follows your mouse on the header and expands over menu clickables.